AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_prop.md

 ## LSL Scripting
 Scripting methods can be used to rez and remove props, and respond to prop related events.

-{% include warning.html content="Don't use this section without a knowledge of <a href='http://wiki.secondlife.com/wiki/LSL_Portal'>LSL scripting</a>." %}
+{% include warning.html content="Don't use this section without a knowledge of [LSL scripting](http://wiki.secondlife.com/wiki/LSL_Portal)." %}

 ### LSL Link Messages to Send